Childhood Arc ~ I'm Quite Knowledgeable! ~

 "… You'll eat the same things as the children, then."

 "?
 Your Highness, perhaps you forget, but we ourselves are still children, you know?
-We won't feed them delicious treats and not have any, and of course we should eat what children can eat."
+We won't give them delicious treats while having none ourselves, and of course we should eat what children can eat."

 "That's not what I meant…"